JohnCselcuk/Covid-Warriors/README.md

 * Can we predict the rate of hospitalizations and deaths using machine learning based on those facotrs?

 Furthermore, once we have a good understanding of the questions machine learning can help us with, we'll use Tableau to put together a visualization dashboard with our results.

+### Preliminary Results
+By mapping the data in Tableau, we were able to get a good look at what questions we can help answer with machine learning.
+By determining which demographic factors contribute to covid hospitalization, we can then direct resources to the communities that would be most effected by an increase in cases.